-This post walks a new user of Xert through how to interpret the data produced during each ride, run or activity.
-With the sophistication of training tools and training science building every year, this can be daunting.
-But it doesn’t need to be.
-Xert exists to deliver a system with the simplicity to be understood by everyone, and with the depth & sophistication to appeal to even the most well-read training science junky!
+This post will help a new Xerter interpret their power data from each ride, run or activity.
+This can be a daunting task, given the constant increases in sophistication of training tools and new developments from training science every year.
+But it doesn’t need to be!
+Xert exists to deliver a system with the simplicity to be understood by everyone, yet still delivering the depth & sophistication to appeal to even the most well-read training science junky!

 Before we get started, there may be a few new terms that you’re unfamiliar with throughout this post.
 At any point you can click on these highlighted terms to see the Glossary for a full definition.